 Here, the garden retaining wall can also serve for overflow seating.
 It is the right size for little folk looking for a temporary place to lounge for a moment.

 Merging out of nowhere can be a seating surprise along a stone retaining wall.
-With a few extra stones placed strategically, you can have yourself an interesting focal point.
+With a few extra stones strategically placed, you can have an interesting focal point.
 And rest along the wandering moss path in a shade garden.
 While you may have to sit between the posies, the offer is polite and gives a smile to anyone who wanders by.

 Art in the garden can take the form of garden seating too.
 Paint your chairs a bright color.
 Add stenciling motifs and place it strategically to accent an area that might not have any big draw to it.
 Yes, the tree will draw people for the shade so why not give them a place to enjoy it.

-If you need help getting inspired with your garden seating, give me a call.
+If you need help getting inspired with your garden seating, call me.
 We can walk through your garden, take in the view and choose the perfect spot for your next seating vignette.